Orbital distortion and parabolic channel effects transform minima in molecular ionization probabilities into maxima: Abstract

 \section{Abstract}

 In the tunneling regime and at sufficiently low field amplitudes, the shape of orientation-dependent molecular ionization rate curves usually resembles the shape of the ionized orbital.
 As the ionizing field strength increases, the shape of the ionization rate can deviate from \pink{this pattern}.
 The oft-cited explanation is that the increasing contribution of excited states relative to the ground \pink{state modifies the distribution}.
-In this paper, we show that orbital distortion and parabolic channel effects, which are independent of excited-state effects, can also significantly modify the angular dependence of the yields of widely studied molecules where excited state effects are negligible. \myorange{For example, we find that in \molbrmet{}, the interplay between orbital distortion and parabolic channel effects transforms a local minimum in the orientation-dependent ionization rate to a local maximum as the ionizing field strength increases.} To simulate orbital distortion and parabolic channel effects, we use the one-electron weak-field asymptotic theory including the first-order correction (OE-WFAT(1)) in the integral representation.
+In this paper, we show that orbital distortion and parabolic channel effects, which are independent of excited-state effects, can also significantly modify the angular dependence of the yields of widely studied molecules where excited state effects are negligible.
+For example, as the ionizing field increases we find that (i) in \molco{}, orbital distortion is responsible for the switch of the position of the global maximum in the orientation-dependent ionization rate to the opposite orientation, and (ii) in \molbrmet{}, the interplay between orbital distortion and parabolic channel effects transforms a local minimum to a local maximum .
+To simulate orbital distortion and parabolic channel effects, we use the one-electron weak-field asymptotic theory including the first-order correction (OE-WFAT(1)) in the integral representation.
 Since OE-WFAT(1) incurs expensive computations when the number of orientation angles is large, we also reformulate the original OE-WFAT(1) \myorange{algorithm} into a partial-wave expansion form, which greatly enhances the efficiency of the method.